 Reynolds, R., & Stone, J. On Doctoring.
 3rd edition (revised and expanded), 2001.
 Free Press.

-This book will provide you with stories relating to patient-physician interactions and empathy may be interesting and useful to you.
-SOME PPR readings might be drawn from it, but it will NOT be used as a textbook and no test questions will be drawn from it.
+This book will provide you with stories relating to patient-physician interactions and empathy that may be interesting and useful to you.
+Some PPR readings may be drawn from it, but it will NOT be used as a textbook and no test questions will be drawn from it.

 Sahler, O. J., Carr, J.E., Frank, J., & Nunes, J. The Behavioral Sciences and Health Care.
 4th edition, 2018.
 Hogrefe and Huber.